DAY TO DAY PROGRAM

 Day 3: From Kangerlussuaq to Ilulissat: Briefing and city walk (B/-/-)

 Flying north for about an hour you will reach Ilulissat.
 Ilulissat means iceberg in Greenlandic, and already on your approach, you will be able to see icebergs scattered on the ocean beneath.
 In Ilulissat you will be staying at the hostel in town.

 Today, you will be met by our guide in Ilulissat, who will welcome you and brief you on your stay in Ilulissat.
 Afterwards you will go on a historical walk through town, where you will get a solid introduction to Ilulissat – the third largest town in Greenland.
 We will walk past the old colonial harbor, “brættet” (the wood -board) where the local fishermen sell their daily catch, the house of Arctic Explorer Knud Rasmussena and the Zion Church.

 You have the rest of the day to yourself, to soak up the atmosphere of this special place

 Day 4: Hiking in the UNESCO National Park close to the ice fiord

-Today we will hike into the National Park, where we will see remains from early Inuit cultures and get spectacular views over the impressive Kangia Icefiord.
-10% of the entire ice flow from the inland ice and comes through this narrow strait, which produces more than 40 meters of Icebergs pr day.
-In fact it was quite likely an iceberg from this fiord, that sank the Titanic!
+Today we will hike into the national park, where we will see remains from early Inuit cultures and get spectacular views over the impressive Kangia ice fjord.
+10% of the entire ice flow from the inland ice and comes through this narrow strait, which produces more than 40 meters of icebergs per day.
+In fact it was quite likely an iceberg from this fjord, that sank the Titanic!
 Bring a lunch bag and continue the hike on some of the amazing hiking trails in this area.

 Day 5: Ilulissat – Ice fjord Cruise (-/-/-)

-First part of the day is leisure time – it’s possible to book extra trips.
-In the evening we head out for a cruise on the icefiord.
-At about 10pm we will depart from Ilulissat and head out to the icefiord.
+First part of the day is at leisure – it’s possible to book extra trips.
+In the evening we head out for a cruise on the ice fjord.
+At about 10pm we will depart from Ilulissat and head out to the ice fjord.
 During the next couple of hours we will cruise among huge icebergs and enjoy the evening sun reflecting on the ice.

 Day 6: Ilulissat – Oqaatsut by boat (-/-/-)